apollographql/apollo-client/.api-reports/api-report-react_internal.md

 //
 // @public (undocumented)
 interface BaseQueryOptions<TVariables extends OperationVariables = OperationVariables, TData = any> extends SharedWatchQueryOptions<TVariables, TData> {
+    // Warning: (ae-forgotten-export) The symbol "ApolloClient" needs to be exported by the entry point index.d.ts
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ApolloClient" client?: ApolloClient<any>;
     context?: DefaultContext;